Hiring A Composer Vs. Using Stock Music

 By Kevin Graham

-If you’re making a video, the odds are strong that you’ll need music.
-And there are basically two ways to get that music: either hiring a composer, or licensing pre-existing music from a stock website like Filmpac.
+If you’re making a video or podcast, the odds are strong that you’ll need background music.
+And there are basically two ways to get that music: either hiring a composer, or licensing pre-existing stock music from a stock website like Filmpac.

 Today, we’ll outline the pros and cons of each.